Palig Logo

 After all, your agency is not only your life’s work—not to mention, a highly valuable asset—it’s a complex operation that requires astute management.
 Transitioning its leadership calls for the same level of thought and care you put into building it in the first place.

-one industry study, only 55% of insurance agency owners have formal succession plans in place, although nearly half of those surveyed plan to pass the business down to their children or other family members.
+It goes without saying: success takes planning.
+Yet, according to one industry study, only 55% of insurance agency owners have formal succession plans in place, although nearly half of those surveyed plan to pass the business down to their children or other family members.

 Keeping your hard‑built business in the family is a gratifying legacy.
 But in order to ensure the most successful outcome, you need to have a plan.